dwin1000test/learn_lamp_stack/README.md

 Write InSpec tests
 Install Mysql on CentOS 7
 Install Apache on CentOS 7
+Create knowledge base of current known commands
+- upload Berks dependencies of selinux and firewall
-Write ChefSpec and Inspec for SELinux: permissive line
+- Write ChefSpec and Inspec for SELinux: permissive line ChefSpec NOTE: Pass on this for now
+     - InSpec
 - Edit the metadata.rb file to customize to the project